Overview

 Prerequisite: some basic measure theory, Lp spaces, and (basic) functional analysis (e.g., MATH 6110).
 Advanced undergraduates who have taken MATH 4130-MATH 4140, but not MATH 6110, by permission of instructor.
 Offered alternate years.

-An introduction to (mostly Euclidean) harmonic analysis.
-Topics usually include convergence of Fourier series, harmonic functions and their conjugates, Hilbert transform, Calderon-Zygmund theory, Littlewood-Paley theory, pseudo-differential operators, restriction theory of the Fourier transform, connections to PDE.
-Applications to number theory and/or probability theory may also be discussed, as well as Fourier analysis on groups.
+The class is an introduction to Euclidean harmonic analysis.
+Topics usually include convergence of Fourier series, harmonic functions and their conjugates, Hilbert transform, Calderón-Zygmund theory, Littlewood-Paley theory, duality between the Hardy space H1 and BMO, paraproducts, Fourier restriction and applications, etc. If time permits, some applications to PDE and number theory will also be discussed.

-MATH 7160 - Topics in Partial Differential Equations: The Allen-Cahn Equation
+MATH 7160 - Topics in Partial Differential Equations: Spectral Geometry

-Selection of advanced topics from numerical analysis.
+Selection of advanced topics from dynamical systems.
 Content varies.

 MATH 7290 - Seminar on Scientific Computing and Numerics